 Termination of UMBC Housing License

-Intentional failure to comply with the Addendum COVID-19 Emergency Community Rules, Housing License, the Residential Life Rights and Responsibilities and/or multiple violations may be considered to create a health or safety hazard within the UMBC community and the University may require a resident to leave the residential community if their continued presence in the community poses a health or safety risk for community members.
+Intentional failure to comply with the UMBC Code of Student Conduct, this Addendum COVID-19 Emergency Community Rules, the Retriever Community Agreement, the Housing License, or the Residential Life Rights and Responsibilities, and/or residents with multiple violations, may be considered to create a health or safety hazard within the UMBC community and the University may require a resident to leave the residential community if their continued presence in the community poses a health or safety risk for community members.

 Restriction from the UMBC campus community to learn remotely

-Intentional failure to comply with the Addendum COVID-19 Emergency Community Rules, Housing License, the Residential Life Rights and Responsibilities and/or multiple violations may be considered a health or safety hazard within the UMBC community and the University may restrict a student from UMBC’s physical campus, requiring them to work/learn remotely, if their continued presence in the community poses a health or safety risk for community members.
+Intentional failure to comply with the UMBC Code of Student Conduct, this Addendum, the COVID-19 Emergency Community Rules, the Retriever Community Agreement, the Housing License, or the Residential Life Rights and Responsibilities, and/or students multiple violations, may be considered a health or safety hazard within the UMBC community and the University may restrict a student from UMBC’s physical campus, requiring them to work/learn remotely, if their continued presence in the community poses a health or safety risk for community members.

 In addition to being subject to the Code of Student Conduct, Article VI.(E), a student may be required to work remotely from home, and/or a residential student may be removed from their housing, for an interim period pending a Student Conduct Review or safety evaluation.
 The Vice President for Student Affairs, or a designee, may initiate this action.
 The interim requirement to live and/or work from home is effective without prior notice, when there is evidence that the continued presence of the student on University Property creates a health and safety hazard to the University community, or poses a substantial risk to the stability and continuance of normal University functions.